 Welcome to MOKO Dance!
 A national dance partnership dedicated to opening the eyes of children and their families to the power of dance.

-Led by DanceEast (Ipswich), MOKO Dance unites Nottingham Lakeside Arts (Nottingham), Pavilion Dance South West (Bournemouth), Sadler’s Wells (London), South East Dance (Brighton and Kent) and Theatre Bristol (Bristol) in their shared vision of bringing bold and innovative work to young audiences across the UK.
+Led by DanceEast (Ipswich), MOKO Dance united Dance City (Newcastle), Nottingham Lakeside Arts (Nottingham), Pavilion Dance South West (Bournemouth), Sadler’s Wells (London), South East Dance (Brighton and Kent) and Theatre Bristol (Bristol) in their shared vision of bringing bold and innovative work to young audiences across the UK.

-Working with emerging, established and internationally renowned companies and choreographers, the MOKO Dance experience is fresh, interactive and adventurous.
+Working with emerging, established and internationally renowned companies and choreographers, the MOKO Dance experience was fresh, interactive and adventurous.

-MOKO Dance is a three-year project involving a range of both emerging and established choreographers and dance companies from around the UK and beyond who will produce pieces of work for children, young people and their families, and will cover a variety of dance genres.
+MOKO Dance launched in 2013 originally funded as a three-year project involving a range of both emerging and established choreographers and dance companies from around the UK and beyond who produced pieces of work for children, young people and their families, covering a variety of dance genres.

-MOKO Dance is not just about live dance performances.
-It also focuses on a range of interactive, fun pursuits for the whole family to enjoy, from front of house activities and dance workshops to social media and online discussions.
+MOKO Dance was not just about live dance performances.
+It also focused on a range of interactive, fun pursuits for the whole family to enjoy, from front of house activities and dance workshops to social media and online discussions.

 THE MOKO DANCE PARTNERS